Missouri UnitedHealthcare Dual Complete® Special Needs Plans

 UnitedHealthcare Dual Complete Special Needs Plans (SNP) offer benefits for people with both Medicare and Medicaid.
 These SNP plans provide benefits beyond Original Medicare, such as transportation to medical appointments and routine vision exams.
 Members must have Medicaid to enroll.

-Health Maintenance Organization (HMO SNP) plans use a network of contracted local physicians and hospitals to provide member care.
+Health Maintenance Organization (HMO) plans use a network of contracted local physicians and hospitals to provide member care.
 Generally, members must use these care providers to receive benefits for covered services, except in emergencies.
 Some HMO plans do not require referrals for specialty care.

 UnitedHealthcare Medicare Advantage Special Needs Plans (SNPs) combine the hospital and doctor coverage of Medicare Parts A and B with Part D prescription drug coverage, plus additional features and benefits designed to meet the unique needs of identified Medicare consumer populations.